themysticsavages/cloudbot-discord/readme.md

 cloudbot-discord is a file server for Discord.
 It is best used in a __private Discord server__ since they are usually more responsible than public ones.
 But you can put it in a public server if you want. __This bot is officially in a release channel__.
 It supports file and folder management, banning members, and many other pointless commands.
 And some addons, as well.

-## Requirements
+## Self hosting

-You need NodeJS and the npm module `discord.js`.
+You need NodeJS.
 You will also need Python for most plugins.
+Download both of these things right [here](https://google.com).

 **Required modules for addons:**